mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Dynamic**: Yes
 - **Default**: 255

-`max_slave_connections` sets the maximum number of slaves a router session uses at any moment.
-The default is to use at most 255 slave connections per client connection.
-In older versions the default was to use all available slaves with no limit.
+`max_slave_connections` sets the maximum number of replicas a router session uses at any moment.
+The default is to use at most 255 replica connections per client connection.
+In older versions the default was to use all available replicas with no limit.

 For MaxScale 2.5.12 and newer, the minimum value is 0.